nokka/nokka.github.io/content/posts/d2-binary-parser.md

 ```

 To get rid of these we can simply trim all the trailing empty characters `\x00`.
-Running the program right now will output the identifier, the checksum and the name.
+Running the program right now will output the identifier, the checksum and the character name.

 ```bash
 $ go run main.go